Sameesunkaria/SwiftJQ/README.md

 https://github.com/Sameesunkaria/SwiftJQ.git
 ```

 `SwiftJQ` is currently only supported on macOS 10.12+, iOS 10.0+, tvOS 10.0+ and watchOS 3.0+.
 Additionally, `SwiftJQ` imports binary dependencies in the form of XCFrameworks, requiring Xcode 12 or higher.

-Due to some bugs related to code signing, this package is only supported on Xcode 12.5 beta 3 or higher.
+>**NOTE:** Due to some bugs related to code signing, this package is only supported on Xcode 12.5 beta 3 or higher.
 You may use this package on Xcode 12.4, but it may require you to enable the `--deep` code signing flag.
+This README will be updated with the latest requirements when Xcode 12.5 is released.

 ## Usage